Welcome to Thesis!

 • You cannot represent the output of any AI system as your own work.
 This would be plagiarism.
 Any use of AI must be documented and cited.
 NYU libraries guidance on how to cite AI can be found here.
 If you are unsure of how to cite a specific use of generative AI, ask a librarian or your instructor.

 • AI text outputs cannot be copied verbatim into any document you are submitting.
 This must be treated like any text that is not your own.
 At a minimum, it must be paraphrased and cited.
-However, the use of paraphrased AI outputs should be limited.
-This is similar to other sources, in that you shouldn’t over rely on any one source.
+The use of paraphrased AI outputs should be limited.
+This is similar to other sources, in that you shouldn’t over rely on any one source in your work.

 • AI cannot be used as a source for academic information.
 It is not considered a reliable source for factual information.
 It is not a replacement for databases, peer-reviewed studies, reputable journalism, or primary research.
+It is not a search engine.
 It cannot be cited to back up any claims.

 • AI cannot be used to replace user-research or create user personas.
 It cannot be used to perform as a real person or generate false experiences of real humans.
 For example, if you are producing an app to help elderly people access medical services, you cannot ask ChatGPT to pretend to be an elderly person and ask it a question about the difficulties it theoretically encounters in the situation.